Eric Wright (writer): Life

 Wright's books won numerous other awards over the years.
 Four of his novels were awarded the Arthur Ellis Award for Best Crime Novel.
-Among them, The Night the Gods Smiled also received the 1984 City of Toronto Book Award, and Britain's John Creasy Memorial Award for best crime drama.
+Among them, The Night the Gods Smiled also received the 1984 Toronto Book Award, and Britain's John Creasy Memorial Award for best crime drama.
 The Inspector Charlie Salter Mysteries Smoke Detector and Death in the Old Country and the Joe Barley Mystery The Kidnapping of Rosie Dawn also received the Arthur Ellis Award.
 In 1998, Wright received the Derrick Murdoch Award for lifetime contributions to Canadian crime writing.
 The Kidnapping of Rosie Dawn went on to be nominated for an Edgar Award.